Iraq: Fire at coronavirus hospital kills dozens | DW | 12.07.2021

 The blaze in the southern city of Nasiriya has been brought under control, but the cause is still unknown and the death toll is expected to rise.

-A fire at a hospital in the city of Nasiriya in southern Iraq has left at least 41 people dead and five injured, state news outlets reported Monday.
+A fire at a hospital in the city of Nasiriya in southern Iraq has left at least 50 people dead and dozens injured, state news outlets reported Monday.

 The death toll could rise further, as some patients are still missing.

-The official cause of the blaze at the al-Hussein Teaching Hospital is still unclear, but initial police reports suggest the fire may have been triggered by an oxygen tank explosion.
+Iraqi officials said the cause of the blaze at the al-Hussein Teaching Hospital was an electric short circuit.

+One health official from Dhi Qar province, where Nasiryah is located, said the fire was triggered by an oxygen tank explosion.

 The hospital's 70-bed coronavirus ward opened just three months ago.